GRAM: Generalization in Deep RL with a Robust Adaptation Module: Introduction

 This work shows how to extract the benefits of these complementary approaches in a unified framework called GRAM: \underline{G}eneralization in deep RL with a \underline{R}obust \underline{A}daptation \underline{M}odule.
-GRAM achieves generalization to both ID and OOD environment dynamics at deployment time within a single architecture.
+GRAM achieves both adaptive ID and robust OOD dynamics generalization at deployment time within a single architecture.
 Our main contributions are as follows: \begin{enumerate} \item We introduce a \emph{robust adaptation module} in \secref{sec:ra_module} that provides a mechanism for identifying both ID and OOD environment dynamics within the same architecture.
-We extend existing contextual RL approaches by using an epistemic neural network \citep{osband_2023} to incorporate a measure of uncertainty about the environment at deployment time. \item We propose a joint training pipeline in \secref{sec:ra_train} that combines a teacher-student architecture for learning adaptive ID performance with adversarial RL training for robust OOD performance, resulting in a single unified policy that can achieve both ID and OOD dynamics generalization. \item We demonstrate the strong ID and OOD performance of GRAM in \secref{sec:experiments} through comprehensive experiments on realistic simulated locomotion tasks with the Unitree Go2 quadruped robot in Isaac Lab \citep{mittal_2023}. \end{enumerate}
+We extend existing contextual RL approaches by using an epistemic neural network~\cite{osband_2023} to incorporate a measure of uncertainty about the environment at deployment time, as illustrated in \figref{fig:overview}. \item We propose a joint training pipeline in \secref{sec:ra_train} that combines a teacher-student architecture for learning adaptive ID performance with adversarial RL training for robust OOD performance, resulting in a single unified policy that can achieve both ID and OOD dynamics generalization. \item We demonstrate the strong ID and OOD performance of GRAM through comprehensive locomotion experiments on a Unitree Go2 quadruped robot, including both simulation analysis in \secref{sec:experiments} and hardware results in \secref{sec:hardware}. \end{enumerate}

-\section{Related work}
+\section{Related Work}

+Deep RL has demonstrated success on complex robotics tasks in recent years, where policies are trained in simulation and deployed in the real world.
+In robotic control applications such as legged locomotion, it is critical for these learned policies to achieve zero-shot generalization across a range of scenarios at deployment time~\cite{kirk_2023}.
+In order to accomplish this, deep RL methods for robotic control have applied techniques from contextual RL~\cite{hallak_2015} and robust RL~\cite{nilim_2005,iyengar_2005}.